cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 There's much yet to learn about designing for the web, just like there's a lot left to learn about how designing physical spaces.
 Nothing will be settled for a while.
-Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures, backgrounds, and aesthetics, I'm fairly sure the low-hanging fruit problems will work out soon enough.
+Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures, backgrounds, and aesthetics, I'm sure the low-hanging fruit problems will work out soon enough.
 Remember though that 95% of the cause of all of this complexity is due to copyright issues, which necessitate the entire electronic resource ecosystem and the complications that are introduced by working with vendors who work with different, but overlapping, publishers, etc.